Are you thinking to pursue a career in search engine optimization (SEO)? Are you an aspiring SEO professional, or probably a veteran in the field?

 - SEO is a scam.
 This myth is indeed rooted in the dark history of SEO involving sketchy practices and black-hat tactics.
 However, ‘honest’ and effective SEO practices do exist, and fortunately, there are now various case studies and proofs available to help back up our claims.

 - Ranking #1 is all that matters.
-In fact, just being on the first page of SERP can significantly boost your organic traffic.
+Just being on the first page of SERP can significantly boost your organic traffic.
 It’s more important to target the right keywords and the right audience than ranking #1 on unpopular keywords.

 - SEO is solely about keyword optimization.
 It used to be, but no longer the case nowadays.
-In fact, the practice keyword stuffing can get you penalized nowadays.
+The practice keyword stuffing can get you penalized nowadays.
 Content quality and relevance are more important.

 - SEO is too technical and complex.
-In fact, SEO is not really rocket science and is fairly simple to explain even to beginners.
+SEO is not rocket science and is fairly simple to explain even to beginners.
 SEO is more about hard work and consistency than ‘trade secrets.’

 This one is still related to the above challenge of SEO misconceptions.
-Often times, our clients are already ingrained in one or more of these myths and misconceptions, and so they might have unrealistic expectations.
+Often, our clients are already ingrained in one or more of these myths and misconceptions, and so they might have unrealistic expectations.

 As an SEO professional, we should aim to avoid under-delivering and over-promising a client, so it’s very important to set a correct, realistic expectation from the get-go.
 Again, many people are still not familiar with the whole concept of SEO, and so educating and informing them are part of the SEO professional’s responsibility.